lucapinello/pydecentscale/README.md

 Big thanks to **John Buckman** from Decent for sending a free scale to develop this library!

+Also thanks to @mithornhill for contributing code for the new firnware!

 ## Version 0.4.0 - Firmware v2 Compatibility Update

 This version adds support for new Decent Scale firmware versions (v1.1, v1.2+) and the Half Decent Scale model while maintaining backward compatibility with firmware v1.0.